Hugging Face's lightweight Python library for building tool-calling AI agents that think in code.

 Use Case:

-Turning an existing Python utility function into an agent tool by simply adding a docstring.
+Turning an existing Python utility function into an agent-accessible tool within a code-first workflow.

 Use Case: